sayevsky/godis/README.md

 ========
 [![Build Status](https://travis-ci.org/sayevsky/godis.svg?branch=master)](https://travis-ci.org/sayevsky/godis.svg?branch=master)

-This is a toy example of in-memory database.
+This is a toy example of in-memory storage.
 Just to show how golang is awesome.

 Quick start
 -----------